MISP/misp-book/book-convention/README.md

 ## Language

-The language in this book is american english.
+The language in this book is American English.
-All the screenshots and examples are in english.
+All the screenshots and examples are in English.

 ## CoC